Australian Christians has developed policies that are positive, sound and refreshing.

 Click here to read an Australian Christians’ paper on Family Centered Economics

-Australian Christians believe we all have a responsibility to care for and manage the environment we share and to mitigate, where feasible, environmental change and pollution.
+Australian Christians believe we all have a responsibility to care for and manage the environment we share and to mitigate, where feasible, environmental changes and pollution.

 Click here for detailed research analysis:

-- Land use management which enhances environmentally sustainable development.
+- Land use management which enhances environmentally sustainable and cost effective development.

-- Ensuring water and air quality for both human health and the living environment.
+- Ensuring water and air quality for both human health and the living environment are valued and managed.

-- Managing vegetation and ensuring soil quality for sustainable agricultural production and long-term food security.
+- Managing vegetation and ensuring soil quality for agricultural production and long-term food security that does not harm the soil and food supply.

 - Protection and enhancement of shoreline, estuarine and riparian zones.

-- Moving towards sustainable and balanced production and consumption.
+- Moving towards sustainable and balanced production and consumption that does not require government subsidisation and onerously raises the cost of living.

-- Promoting technologies and initiatives which enhance improved sustainability.
+- Promoting but without ‘picking winners’ in technologies and initiatives which enhance improved energy and resource use.

 Click here for a detailed policy on Carbon Tax and Renewable Energy